SitecorePowerShell/Book/reports.md

 #### Reports in SPE similar to ASR

-While SPE contains many reports, they don't necessarily match identical to ASR reports.
-We've done our best to build only those that seem most relevant or likely to be used.
-If you find that a report in ASR that you would like to exist in SPE please submit a request.
+While SPE contains many reports, they don't match identical to ASR reports.
+We've done our best to build those that seem most relevant or likely to be used.
+If you find a report in ASR that you would like to exist in SPE please submit a request.

 | SPE Report | ASR Report |
 | -- | -- |